 Fiskars is one of the most popular manufacturers of axes, but it can be difficult to tell the difference between their product range.
 I have used their axes for most of the last decade and have put together this comparison guide to help you find the axe that suits your needs.

 Fiskars make dozens of different models, all with very similar names.
-With their composite handle material and orange styling, they even look the same.
+They even look the same with their composite handle material and orange styling.
 Understandably this confuses many people, so I have broken down the different products into their key specifications and for what job they are best suited.

 Table of Contents